OchaUni-Physical-Activity-Measurement/GPAQ-scores/README.md

 To do so, you need to:
 * transpose the questionnaires into .csv files (see model provided)
+* put all the .csv files in the same folder
 * use the code provided on your transposed .csv files to obtain the energy expenditure over a week